dimitri-nicolo/calico/v2.0/getting-started/docker/tutorials/security-using-calico-profiles-and-policy.md

 #### a.1 Create the Docker networks

-On any host in your {{site.prodname}} / Docker network, run the following commands:
+On any host in your {{site.tseeprodname}} / Docker network, run the following commands:

 ```
 docker network create --driver calico --ipam-driver calico-ipam database